 On da porch cutting up Go get it, #teedy #yaa 👣💣🏆🔥#nola #secondline #auntie #nolachic #nolalife #nolaigers #dance #viralvideos #trending #video #instagood #getit #footwork @itchy_world #itsyournola #onetimeinnola #visitnola #culture #doitfortheculture #nolaculture #ignola #iger #ig_captures #onlyinneworleans

 Across the street from the park is where souls lay silent to the world as they rest in their cemented homes at St. Roch Cemetery.
 There sleep is interrupted by the joyful chorus played throughout our neighborhood.
 The high pitch laughter of children and the soulful singing of adults is enough to wake the dead, but I believe it’s music to their ears.
-The sounds of the neighborhood grant them an escape from the confines of their tomb to come alive once again.
+The sounds of the neighborhood grant them an escape from the confines of their tombs, allowing them to come alive once again.
 Only in New Orleans, life and death can coexist.
 There’s no way one can resist the urge to celebrate life even when surrounded by death in a neighborhood such as this.
 I look over at the white-painted cemented walls with mausoleums peeking over the neighborhood, home of those who remain nosey loving cultural gatekeepers from their grave.
 They continue to pull up the window to peek out to see what’s going on in the community.
 Their tombs are here to remind us of their contribution to our lives, neighborhoods, and our city.